Three-dimensional Navier-Stokes equations driven by space-time white noise: N-S equation by regularity structure theory

 In the following we use to represent a factor $K$ or $K_\varepsilon$ and to represent $DK$ or $DK_\varepsilon$, where for simplicity we write $K^{ii_1}=K, D_jK^{ii_1}=DK$ and we do not make a difference between the graphs associated with different $K^{ii_1}$, since they have the same order.
 In the graphs below we also omit the dependence on $\varepsilon$ if there's no confusion.
 We also use the convention that if a vertex is drawn in grey, then the corresponding variable is integrated out.
+We also use $0$ to reprensent $(t,0)$ in the graph for simplicity

 For $\tau=\mathcal{I}^{ii_1}_k(\mathcal{I}^{kk_1}(\Xi_{k_1}))\mathcal{I}^{jj_1}(\Xi_{j_1})$, $i,i_1,k,k_1,j,j_1=1,2,3$ we have

 Defining kernels $Q_\varepsilon^0$, $P_\varepsilon^0$ by